-Learn more about MICS-CABG, and its benefits for your patients, during a live interactive web chat with Gundersen Lutheran cardiovascular surgeon Prem Rabindranauth, MD, FACS.
+Learn more about MICS-CABG, and its benefits for your patients, during a live interactive web chat with Gundersen Health System cardiothoracic surgeon Prem Rabindranauth, MD, FACS.
 This webcast is now complete, but the archived version is available here

 Your patients may be able to avoid the sternotomy that’s been used for decades to open the chest during coronary bypass surgery.